 - b.
 During a billing dispute provided that the customer notifies the RWA within fifteen (15) days after the mailing of a termination notice.
 The customer has the right to request a copy of the Important Notice for Residential Customers - Customer Rights. - c.
 The customer may make a payment of 20% of the balance due and enter into a reasonable amortization agreement to avoid termination of service.
 If they default on that agreement they will receive a new termination notice.
-Customers can only have one 20% minimum payment to avoid termination in a twelve month period.makes a payment amounting to 20% of the balance due without having received notice of the conditions which must be met to avoid termination.
-Subsequent notice will not entitle the customer to further review. - d.
+Customers can only have one 20% minimum payment to avoid termination in a twelve month period. - d.
 Whenever an owner, agent, lessor or manager of a residential dwelling is billed directly for service furnished to a building of which he/she is not an exclusive occupant unless provisions have been made for occupant to receive service in his/her own name without any liability for the amount due while the owner, agent, etc. was billed directly.
-If this solution is not feasible, the RWA will not terminate service to the dwelling but may pursue remedies provided by the Connecticut General Statutes. - e.
-For delinquency on any Friday, Saturday, Sunday, legal holiday or day before any legal holiday or at any time the RWA's business office is not open or within one hour of the closing of its office.
+If this solution is not feasible, the RWA will not terminate service to the dwelling but may pursue remedies provided by the Connecticut General Statutes. - For delinquency on any Friday, Saturday, Sunday, legal holiday or day before any legal holiday or at any time the RWA's business office is not open or within one hour of the closing of its office.

-(+)(K) METERS AND METER TESTING
+(K) METERS AND METER TESTING

-- 1. The RWA will determine type, size and location of the meter to be installed.
-Each service pipe will have its own meter. - 2.
-The RWA will not install subsidiary meters.
+- The RWA will determine type, size and location of the meter to be installed.
+Each service pipe will have its own meter. - The RWA will not install subsidiary meters.
 Property owners will install, own, maintain and read subsidiary meters, if desired.
 Subsidiary meters will be installed downstream of the RWA's meter(s) and bills will be computed based on the RWA's meter(s) only.
 Property owners considering subsidiary meter installation shall obtain approval in advance from the RWA.